Save and Share Files

 Many resources are web based and are accessible via login anywhere in the world.
-Examples include Sakai and Outlook Web App.
-Note that accessing these resources in an Internet cafe or on another public computer could expose your ID and password to an identity thief.
+Examples include Sakai and Outlook on the Web.
+Note that trying to access these resources in an Internet cafe or on another public computer could expose your ID and password to identity theft.

 Your network files

 - Windows users can access your files on your J: drive via Windows File Shares.
 In Windows Explorer right click on "Computer" or "Your PC" select "Map Network Drive."
 Your J: drive can be accessed in the form: